MaartenAfschrift/OpenSim_SourceAD/README.md

 #### Configure and generate project files

 1. Open the CMake GUI.
-2. In the field **Where is the source code**, specify `C:/opensim-core-source`.
+2. In the field **Where is the source code**, specify `C:/opensim-ad-core-source`.
-3. In the field **Where to build the binaries**, specify something like `C:/opensim-core-build`, or some other path that is not inside your source directory.
+3. In the field **Where to build the binaries**, specify something like `C:/opensim-ad-core-build`, or some other path that is not inside your source directory.
 This is *not* where we are installing OpenSim-Core; see below.
 4. Click the **Configure** button.
-    1. Choose the *Visual Studio 14* or *Visual Studio 14 2015* generator.
-To
+    1. Choose the *Visual Studio 14 2015* generator.
+Make sure your build as 64-bit (x64; it's 32-bit by default in later CMake version).
-       build as 64-bit, select *Visual Studio 14 Win64* or
-       *Visual Studio 14 2015 Win64*.
-The choice between
-       32-bit/64-bit must be the same across all dependencies.
     2. Click **Finish**.
-5. Where do you want to install OpenSim-Core on your computer?
+5. Where do you want to install OpenSim-AD-Core on your computer?
 Set this by changing the `CMAKE_INSTALL_PREFIX` variable.
-We'll assume you set it to `C:/opensim-core`.
-If you choose a different installation location, make sure to use *yours* where we use `C:/opensim-core` below.
+We'll assume you set it to `C:/opensim-ad-core-install`.
+If you choose a different installation location, make sure to use *yours* where we use `C:/opensim-ad-core-install` below.
 6. Tell CMake where to find dependencies.
 This depends on how you got them.
     * Superbuild: Set the variable `OPENSIM_DEPENDENCIES_DIR` to the root directory you specified with superbuild for installation of dependencies.
-      In our example, it would be `c:/opensim-core-dependencies-install`.
+      In our example, it would be `c:/opensim-ad-core-dependencies-install`.
     * Obtained on your own:
-        1. Simbody: Set the `SIMBODY_HOME` variable to where you installed Simbody (e.g., `C:/Simbody`).
+        1. Simbody: Set the `SIMBODY_HOME` variable to where you installed Simbody (e.g., `C:/Simbody-ad-install`).
         2. BTK: Set the variable `BTK_DIR` to the directory containing `BTKConfig.cmake`.
 If the root directory of your BTK installation is `C:/BTKCore-install`, then set this variable to